Ray0716/Ray0716/README.md

 <br>

 * Based in New York, US
-* I do some coding / engineering / robotics projects from time to time
+* I do some coding / webdev / robotics projects from time to time
-* Schoool VEX Robotics Team Captian
+* VEX Robotics Team Captian + Club President
 * I also do some piano comps
-* English / 简体中文
-* Bachelor's Degree in Procrastination
 * Message me in discord!